InvadingOctopus/octopuskit/Documentation/Architecture.md

 - Have a delegate (which is by default the scene they're added to) to assist components with spawning new entities and removing themselves from their scene.

-- May be subclassed from `OctopusEntity` and offer `init` constructors that group sets of related components.
+- May be subclassed from `OKEntity` and offer `init` constructors that group sets of related components.
 The components may be customized according to the supplied arguments.

 	> e.g. A *PlayerShipEntity* with "mass", "speed" etc. parameters.